anntzer/pypi2pkgbuild/README.md

 Convert PyPI entries to Arch Linux PKGBUILDs, inspired from [pip2arch](https://github.com/bluepeppers/pip2arch).

-`pypi2pkgbuild.py PYPINAME` creates a PKGBUILD (in a git repo) for the given PyPI package.
+`pypi2pkgbuild.py PYPINAME` creates a PKGBUILD (in a git repo) for the latest version of the given PyPI package (including prereleases if the `--pre` flag is passed.
 Because PyPI's dependencies are somewhat unreliable, it installs the package in a virtualenv to figure out the dependencies.

 A `-git` package can be built with `pypi2pkbguild.py git+https://...`.